Back to Alaska

 Limits and Unknowns

-• The bill does not specify what happens if the state tries to exceed the spending limit.
+• The bill does not explain what happens if a program needs more than the allowed increase due to emergencies or new laws.

 Bill History